xjtang/NRT_Validation/validation_protocol.md

 9. If a sample pixel starts with Edge and ends with Full, it is still considered Full, but make note and draw seperate polygons.
 10. In the case of a change within one pixel distance to the sample pixel, only date of the start of the event and date of the clearing needs to be recorded in D_EVENT and D_CLEAR respectively.
 11. If clearing occured during the study time period in non-forest area, the NF class stands, the assessor hace the option to record the clearing date in D_CLEAR.
 No polygon need to be drawn.
+12. If the majority of the pixel is already non-forest to begin with, and later on the part or all of the rest of the pixel is changed by a new event, this pixel shall be a change pixel.
+All dates shall be recorded and polygon for the new event shall be created.
+And the note should indicate this situation.

 ## Confidence Levels